matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 The CPU Cooler consists of a [large metal heatsink](../../../assets/images/RWB/finland.jpg) with two fans configured in a "push/pull" arrangement.
 The heatsink is [*firmly*](../../../assets/images/RWB/screwd.jpeg) attached to the CPU with tension mounting.

-A layer of [thermal paste](../../../assets/images/RWB/compounding.jpg) conducts heat away from the die of the CPU, and distributes it through the surface area of the heatsink.
+A layer of [thermal paste](../../../assets/images/RWB/compounding.jpg) conducts heat away from the die of the CPU, and uses the 6 large heat pipes to distribute the heat over the surface area of the layered fins.
+Air is directed over these fins, and exhausts the heat out of the case.

-Two fans pull cool air into the case from the front, pushing it towards the GPU and CPU.
-The fan on the front of the heatsink pulls that cool air and pushes it through the fins of the heatsink.
-The fan on the other side "pulls" the hot air through and sends it towards a rear exhaust fan.
-A 4th case fan is mounted to the top of the case, pulling ambient heat out.

 [Sorta like this.](../../../assets/images/RWB/whoosh.png)

 ### PSU, RAM, NVME M.2, SATA, SSDs, ALL, CAPS, ACRONYMS.

-I've removed my "Cold Storage" 7200 RPM Disk Drives - as well as pressed on into the future to remove SATA SSDs. *Yoinked* this idea from a friend while looking over the final draft of hardware.
-I'm always ready to chow down on some humble pie, so I wanted to make public a spectacle of eating my fuckin' words I guess.
+I've removed my "Cold Storage" 7200 RPM Disk Drives.
+I've pressed on into the future to remove SATA SSDs. ~~I promise I'll come back for you.~~

+I was really critical of this idea, when looking over a friend's final draft for hardware.
+Then I realized it was a good idea and I was wrong.
+I'm not sure how I'll ever recover.

-Here I am, looking like a _horse's ass_, with all my spinning Disk Drives in a NAS _like an idiot._
+Here I am, looking like a _horse's ass_, with all my Disk Drives in a NAS _like a fucking animal._

 ### Download more RAM